 - Winter camping or mountaineering

 - Adding a layer below an air or self-inflating pad

 These lightweight pads offer a lot of comfort.
-Most have no insulation, but include heat-reflective materials and chambered constructions designed to hold warm air near your body.
-Their lack of insulation suits warm-weather camping.
-Many also include a system for inflating them.
+Most have little or no insulation, but include heat-reflective materials and chambered constructions designed to hold warm air near your body.
+The inner chambers also function to keep the pad stable under you, so it doesn’t feel “wobbly” when you shift in your sleep.
+Their minimal insulation suits warmer-weather camping, so they are not ideal for extending seasons or travelling into higher elevations, but they are very compact and easy to carry.
+Many models also include a system for inflating them.
 If you have several of these pads to inflate, it can be a time-consuming task.

 - Ultralight backpacking and hiking

 - Summer camping